-The Company adopted the narrow scope amendments to International Financial Reporting Standards (IFRS) for IFRS 3, Business Combinations; IAS 1, Presentation of Financial Statements and IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors; and IAS 39, Financial Instruments: Recognition and Measurement and IFRS 7, Financial Instruments: Disclosures, effective January 1, 2020.
-The adoption of these narrow scope amendments did not have a significant impact on the Company's financial statements.
+The Company adopted the Interest Rate Benchmark Reform - Phase 2 amendments to IFRS for IAS 39, Financial Instruments: Recognition and Measurement, IFRS 7, Financial Instruments: Disclosures, IFRS 4, Insurance Contracts and IFRS 16, Leases, effective January 1, 2021.
+The adoption of these amendments did not have a significant impact on the Company's consolidated financial statements.